Intey/buildHelper/README.md

 <-suffix> gotten from parameter.
 Also provide ability to pass CMAKE or PROJECT defines.
 Project defines is just defines with prepended `projectName_`.

+# Requirements
+* python2.7/3.4/3.5
+* bash interpreter(console)
+~~* docopt - python library for generate CLI from doc string in .py file.~~ docopt included in repo, but i hope, i get time to exclude it.